AntonioTorres23/OpenGL_Notes/Text Rendering.md

 **Modern Text Rendering: FreeType**

 FreeType is a software development library that is able to load fonts, render them to bitmaps, and provide support for several font-related operations.
 It is a popular library used by Mac OS X, Java, PlayStation, Linux, and Android to name a few.
 What makes FreeType particularly attractive is that it is able to load TrueType fonts.

+A TrueType font is a collection of character glyphs not defined by pixels or any other non-scalable solution, but by mathematical equations (combinations of splines).
+Similar to vector images, the rasterized font images can be procedurally